Zamiell/stardew-valley/Min-Max_Guide.md

 - Go home.
 (Get any foragable items at the Bus Stop that you missed earlier.)
 - Hoe + plant + water Parsnip Seeds + Mixed Seeds.
   - By planting additional crops beyond the 15 initial Parsnip Seeds, crows have a chance to eat one or more crops every day.
 However, the extra value from planting the Mixed Seeds makes this worth it.
 (Having random Cauliflower and Potato from Mixed Seeds allows you to skip buying them for the Spring Crops bundle later on.)
-- Eat all Spring Onions.
-(They are near-worthless to sell.)
 - Chop wood until around 4-6 energy left.
 - Kill weeds + grass until around 1:00 AM to 1:30 AM, depending on how many Mixed Seeds you have.
 (You want to hoe and plant and water all of the Mixed Seeds before 2 AM and passing out.)
 - Head back to your house and ship everything except: